temeddix/cpp-experiment/README.md

 # C++ Experiment

-This is a tiny, object-oriented CLI quiz written in C++17.
+This is a tiny, object-oriented CLI quiz written in C++.

 The purpose is to find ways to use VS Code with C++ codebases with a lot of legacy code.